wido/ipv6-training-vms/README.md

 With these VMs a simple setup can be created to play with IPv6 and understand how the basics work.

+These Virtual Machines are used by [42on B.V.](http://www.42on.com/) for IPv6 training.

 All VMs in this environment will be running Ubuntu Linux.

 The setup consists out of two types of VMs: